Ayoob Kara: Settlements

-A staunch supporter of Jewish settlement in the West Bank, Kara spoke at a ceremony marking the end of the settlement freeze.
-He criticizing it as not helpful to Israel or the PA and said that the killings of four Israelis near Kiryat Arba shows that the freeze only serves as "appeasement" and is not working.
-At an event marking the construction of a new building in the West bank, Kara stated: "The expulsion of Jews from Gush Katif brought zero results, the expulsion of the Israeli army from Lebanon has brought zero results, and the construction freeze brought zero results."
+A staunch supporter of Jewish settlement in the West Bank and Gaza Strip, Kara spoke at a ceremony marking the end of the settlement freeze.
+He criticizing it as not helpful to Israel or the Palestinian Authority and said that the August 2010 West Bank shooting attack of four Israelis near Kiryat Arba shows that the freeze only serves as "appeasement" and is not working.
+At an event marking the construction of a new building in Judea and Samaria, Kara stated: "The expulsion of Jews from Gush Katif brought zero results, the expulsion of the Israeli army from Lebanon has brought zero results, and the construction freeze brought zero results."

 Kara attended an Israeli version of the American tea party protests with other Likud MKs and members.
-Speakers at the event called on Obama to stop pressuring Netanyahu and for the prime minister to stand his ground and uphold Jewish rights and values.

-In 2010, Kara attended a rally marking the end of the construction slow down in Revava, that was also attended by hundreds of Christian supporters of Israel.
+Speakers at the event called on Obama to stop pressuring Netanyahu, and for the prime minister to stand his ground and uphold Jewish rights and values.
+Kara attended a rally in 2010 marking the end of the construction slow down in Revava, that was also attended by hundreds of Christian supporters of Israel.
 He welcomed the tourists saying: "I say to all the non-Jews who are here, I too am not a Jew, but in spirit I am most Jewish, I am most Zionist, and so are you!
 Good for you that you are here to support Israel."

-In 2011, however, he abstained from a vote brought by National Union MKs that would extend sovereignty to Jewish settlements in the West Bank.
+However, he, along with other Likud MKs, was absent from a vote in 2011 brought by National Union MKs that would extend sovereignty to Jewish settlements in the West Bank.